-The 2023-2024 United Way Community Investment Fund Grant Application Process is now open.
+United Way's 2024-25 Community Investment Fund Grant Application Process Is IN PROGRESS!

 Thousands of generous community members make annual gifts to United Way's Community Investment Fund.
 United Way of Kankakee and Iroquois Counties allocates these gifts via grants to local organizations working to create lasting, measurable change in the areas of education, health and financial stability.

 All community programs are invited to apply for a grant.
-The grant process is competitive, and funding is determined by United Way's Board of Directors based on recommendations from community volunteers.
+The grant process is very competitive, and funding is determined by recommendations from community volunteers made to United Way's Board of Directors.

 Eligible Funding Requests

 Nonprofit organizations interested in applying for funding must:

 Operate and provide services in Kankakee and/or Iroquois Counties.

 Qualify as a human service organization or tax-exempt organization under section 501(c)(3) of the Internal Revenue Service code.